penpot/penpot-docs/technical-guide/developer/ui.md

 Some things to have in mind:

-- When you want to use JavaScript props, use the meta `{::mf/props :obj}`.
-In this case, avoid using `?` for boolean props, since they don't get a clean translation to JavaScript.
+- When you want to use JavaScript props, use the meta <code class="language-clojure">{::mf/props :obj}</code>.
+In this case, avoid using <code class="language-clojure">?</code> for boolean props, since they don't get a clean translation to JavaScript.
-- You can use type hints such as `^boolean` to get JS semantics.
+- You can use type hints such as <code class="language-clojure">^boolean</code> to get JS semantics.
 - Split big components into smaller ones.
-You can mark components as private with the `::mf/private true` meta.
+You can mark components as private with the <code class="language-clojure">::mf/private true</code> meta.

 ### Delegating props